 If you are a new bearded dragon owner, you are probably wondering why you need to bathe your bearded dragon.
 After all, they don’t have hair or fur that needs to be cleaned.
-Even though they are covered in scales, you still need to give them a nice bath at least once a week during the winter and two times a week in the summer.
+Even though they are covered in scales, you still need to give them a bath for several reasons.

 What You’ll Need

 Whereas humans love to lather up in luxurious soaps during bath time, bathing your bearded dragon requires almost no ingredients.
 You do not wash your bearded dragon with soaps or any other type of ingredients.
 Soap can irritate their skin and they might accidentally swallow it.

 Prepare the Bath

 Once you gather up all of your materials for your bearded dragon’s bath, the next thing you need to do is prepare the bath itself.
 Preparing the bath is the most crucial part of bathing your bearded dragon because it ensures that the bathing process is safe and efficient for your beardie.